• Skip to primary navigation

 For vegetables, zucchini and potatoes are typical for this stew.
 I also like to add chili peppers and scallions.
 Other vegetables such as onions, mushrooms, or Korean radishes (mu) are all great additions to this stew.

 In terms of protein, I use clams when I want a clean, refreshing taste of the stew.
 Other times, we also love pork for a rich, meaty stew.
-Both very delicious different ways!
+Both are very delicious in different ways!
 Canned tuna works well too for this stew.

 To make it vegan, simply omit the seafood/meat option.
 The addition of tofu and mushrooms will be great for a vegan stew.
 You can use vegetable broth instead of water for extra flavor.